larryknaebelobsidian/kingdom/Proposition 127. In support of our view, the Apocalypse unmistakably teaches a Pre-Millennial resurrection of the saints..md

 >This inheriting of the earth Christ promises to all the meek (Matt.
 5:5), but to do this they must, of necessity, arise from the dead, and when they inherit the wicked are “cut off,” “perish,” “are not,” etc., thus *corresponding* with the period under consideration.
 >p.
 274 Vol. 2 Prop.
 127 Obs.
 4

->6.
-A most circumstantial statement indicating the Pre-Millennial resurrection and that the rest of the dead do not participate in it, is found in Isa. chs.
+>A most circumstantial statement indicating the Pre-Millennial resurrection and that the rest of the dead do not participate in it, is found in Isa. chs.
 24, 25, and 26.
 >p.
 274 Vol. 2 Prop.
 127 Obs.
 4
 ### Objections alleged against Chiliastic interpretation of Rev. 20
 p.
 278-284 Vol. 2 Prop.
 127 Obs.
 5